kellyluo25/recollectives/_posts/every-version-of-yourself.md

-and the mirroball itself is a prism: draws light, and reflects it in every direction.
+and the mirrorball itself is a prism: draws light, and reflects it in every direction.